HoldenErnest/LupuVault/notes/notes.md

 6/18/2025
  - holy shit I thought I was finished with import hell.
 Why do I need to reload imported methods.
 (I guess it makes sense if python reloads everything on any import but man is the whole idea annoying)

+6/19/2025
+ - I should have guessed.
+Socketio doesnt work through the wsgi I had setup.
+Apaches `mod_wsgi` only manages HTTPS.
+WSS connections should be managed through another wsgi (essentially as a seperate server).
+[Deployment options](https://flask-socketio.readthedocs.io/en/latest/deployment.html#embedded-server)
+ - gunicorn wouldnt work through apache which is kind of annoying or some other wsgi